jrostudent/Applied-Project/README.md

 - **Metadata Alignment**: Ensures that the metadata is correctly aligned with the count data for accurate model training and evaluation.
 - **Nested Cross-Validation**: Implements nested cross-validation using glmnet for model selection and evaluation, providing robust assessment of the model's performance.
 - **Visualization**: Generates plots for alpha and lambda selection, as well as ROC curves, to visually represent model performance and parameter selection.
+- **Documentation**: Generates step-by-step logs of the process for efficient record keeping.

 ## Workflow